 By working to improve your migration process, your strategy will practically streamline itself, and you will find project management is simplified, too.

-8. Outsourcing as Needed Any good IT department and project management team knows when to seek out help.
+Any good IT department and project management team knows when to seek out help.
 Whether your project is too large in scope to handle in-house and you recognize it from the start, or you run into a project-threatening issue partway through the process, consulting with IT experts can help get things on track and keep them that way.

 By outsourcing your migration strategy–or the migration itself–to a professional team, you can keep your staff working on usual business development and operations instead of worrying about how to best migrate important information.